red-gate/Flyway-AutoPilot-FastTrack/Quests/1.Developer/Quest1/Quest1.md

 # Quest 1: Fixing Broken Dependencies

 ## Scenario
-A recent schema update renamed the `Sales.Campaigns` table to `Sales.Promotions`, but dependent objects were not updated accordingly.
+A recent schema update renamed the `Sales.Campaigns` table to `Sales.Orders`, but dependent objects were not updated accordingly.
 As a result, the stored procedure `Sales.GetActiveCampaigns` is now broken.

 Your task is to **find and fix the broken dependency**, ensuring that the stored procedure references the correct table.

 ## Objective
 - Locate the invalid stored procedure (`Sales.GetActiveCampaigns`).
-- Modify it to reference `Sales.Promotions` instead of `Sales.Campaigns`.
+- Modify it to reference `Sales.Orders` instead of `Sales.Campaigns`.
 - Capture the fix in Flyway Desktop and commit the change to source control.

 ## Steps